global-asp/asp-source/en/0034_greedy-hyena.md

 meeting of all the
 animals and lit a very
 big fire.
-“The animal that ate
+"The animal that ate
 Atabo will fall into the
-fire and burn,” she said.
+fire and burn," she said.

 ##
 All the animals jumped